FoodStandardsAgency/register-a-food-business-service/docs/contribution-guidelines/the-tech-stack.md

 GOV.UK Notify is built by the Government Digital Service and lets users send emails, send and receive text messages (UK and internationally), and send letters.
 The GOV.UK Notify API can be integrated with Node.js.
 For more information about Notify, see https://www.notifications.service.gov.uk/.

 ## MongoDB

+MongoDB is a cross-platform document-oriented database program.
+For more information, see https://www.mongodb.com.